-The first upper story’s large hall is made to reflect beautiful natural lightening.
-A measure extension program commenced in 2008 for the museum, and by 2010, the new construction was done with and the building inaugurated.
+The first upper story’s large hall is made to reflect beautiful natural light.
+A measure extension program commenced in 2008 for the museum, and by 2010, the new construction was done and the building inaugurated.

 See Related: Famous Castles in Germany

 Address: Mühlenstraße 29, 40213 Düsseldorf, Germany